Special Region of Jakarta, Java Airbnb Market Data 2026: STR Report & Statistics

 Which amenities boost Airbnb revenue in Special Region of Jakarta?

-Bathtub and Crib are among the strongest revenue-linked amenities in Special Region of Jakarta.
+Babysitter recommendations and Hair dryer are among the strongest revenue-linked amenities in Special Region of Jakarta.
 In AirROI's latest dataset, listings with these amenities outperform those without on average revenue, which makes amenities analysis useful for prioritizing investment and listing upgrades.

 Do Airbnb hosts charge cleaning fees in Special Region of Jakarta?